mqraitem/CS655-Networks-Final-Project/README.md

 ## CS655 Image Recognition Application

-We provide instructions for setting up the Application as well as the Testing environment below.
+A server implementation in python that receives and distributes Deep Learning based image classification requests to actively running workers.

 ### Application Set up:
 First, create the required GENI environment by using the Rspec provided in the repo.
-Then, you need to clone the repo in the home directory in both your worker and server nodes.
+Then, clone the repo in the home directory in both your worker and server nodes.
 Once that done, please follow the relevant instructions below:

 #### Server Setup: